Skip to content

 Ironically, there are three of the latter, including the director herself, but like so many other works nowadays, restraint doesn’t seem to be an option.
 To make matters worse, the film doesn’t have a shred of originality.
 It wouldn’t be unfair to claim that it is basically an uninspired remake of Death Becomes Her (1992) sprinkled with a fair amount of Carrie (1976).
 It’s typical that the director only references mainstream horror films while talking about The Substance.
 I occasionally thought of Larry Cohen’s The Stuff (1985), even though I hesitate to mention such an intelligent film with a modest budget in the same sentence as this bloated work.

 The Substance is as subtle as the ludicrous “The impossibility of being a woman” speech in Barbie.
 Maybe it wasn’t altogether surprising that the jury, headed by Greta Gerwig, decided to give the film a prize, even though the award for Best Script was an odd choice, not least for such a derivative work.
-Apart from the films mentioned above, Fargeat joins far too many directors who believe that referencing Stanley Kubrick will give her own film a higher stature.
-Directors should understand by now that a reference to a superior director doesn’t turn gravel into Emerald, nor Ruby or Red Diamond, no matter how much red you pour over the screen.
+Apart from the films mentioned above, Fargeat joins far too many directors who believe that referencing Stanley Kubrick will give her own movie a higher stature.
+Directors should understand by now that a reference to a superior director doesn’t turn gravel into Emerald, Ruby, or Red Diamond, no matter how much red you pour over the screen.

 The password is Blood